cypress-io/cypress-documentation/source/api/events/after-screenshot-event.md

 # Environment

-Some events run in the {% url "browser" catalog-of-events#Browser-Events %}, some in the {% url "background process" background-process %}, and some in both. {% url "See all events" catalog-of-events#Environment %}.
+Some events run in the {% url "browser" all-events#Browser-Events %}, some in the {% url "background process" background-process %}, and some in both.

 Event | Browser | Background Process
 --- | --- | ---